IBM/CAST/docs/source/csm/csm-installation-and-configuration/configuration.rst

 Configuration
 =============

-Now that everything needed for CSM has been installed, CSM needs to be configured.
+Now that everything needed for :ref:`CSM` has been installed, CSM needs to be configured.

 :ref:`CSMDConfig`